History of the Lake of the Woods County Historical Society

 Opening its doors in 1980, the museum began to serve as the center of historical evidence for Lake of the Woods County.
 Under the direction of the Historical Society, the museum provides care and management of the society’s collections, creates educational and informative exhibits, maintains a reference/resource library, conducts research and assists researchers, sponsors and develops public programs, provides public schools with supplemental learning experiences for students and warmly welcomes visitors to the facility each season.

 The work of the Society is governed by a ten member board of directors elected from the membership to serve terms of three years.
 The society employs an executive director/curator who oversees the operation of the museum.
-A part-time staff person assists the executive director and a host of volunteers aid in a variety of society and museum projects.
+Several part-time staff people assist the executive director and a host of volunteers aid in a variety of society and museum projects.

 The Lake of the Woods Historical Society is steadfast in its commitment to fostering an appreciation of the county’s history locally, regionally and beyond into the global community.